 Why Does Metformin Affect Appetite?

-There are a few reasons why metformin may cause increased hunger:
+There are several mechanisms through which metformin may cause increased hunger:

-- Blood Sugar Drops: Metformin improves insulin sensitivity, which can sometimes lead to lower blood sugar levels, making you feel hungrier.
+- Blood Sugar Fluctuations: Metformin improves insulin sensitivity and reduces glucose production in the liver, which can sometimes lead to lower blood sugar levels between meals, triggering hunger signals.

-- Changes in Energy Use: This medication changes how your body uses energy, potentially increasing cravings.
+- Altered Energy Metabolism: This medication changes how your body uses and stores energy, potentially increasing cravings as your cells adapt to new metabolic pathways.

-If you're struggling with increased hunger, check out our guide on how metformin works for PCOS.
+If you're struggling with increased hunger, check out our guide on how metformin works for PCOS for a deeper understanding of its mechanisms.

 How to Manage Hunger While on Metformin

-Feeling constantly hungry on metformin can be frustrating, but these tips may help:
+Feeling constantly hungry on metformin can be frustrating, but these evidence-based strategies can help:

 Common Myths About Metformin and Appetite